RaulMaya/Ballon-dOr-Winners-DB/README.md

 <br/>

 <p align="center">
-This Note Taker App project is a simple note-taking application built using Node.js and the Express.js framework.
-The application allows users to create, view, and delete notes, and all notes are stored in a JSON file.
+This is a command-line interface (CLI) application that allows users to query a MySQL database.
+The application uses the Inquirer.js package to prompt the user to select what they would like to consult.
+There are several options, including viewing and adding data on nations, clubs, managers, and Ballon d'Or winners.
+The application executes SQL queries on the database based on the user's selections and returns the results in a tabular format using the console.table() method.
+The application allows users to view data from the database, add new data to the database, update existing data, and delete data.
     <br />
     <br />
     <a href="https://github.com/RaulMaya/Ballon-dOr-Winners-DB">Repository</a>